No Geography: Promotion

 The first single, "Free Yourself", was released on 28 September 2018, with "MAH" (Mad as Hell) following on 7 January 2019.
 Music videos were filmed for both songs.
 On 1 February they released the third single, "Got to Keep On", accompanied by a music video directed by Michel Gondry.
-It since served as a theme tune for the BBC's television coverage of Glastonbury.
-On 8 March, The Chemical Brothers released the fourth single, "We've Got to Try", accompanied by a music video.
+It served as a theme tune for the BBC's television coverage of Glastonbury 2019.
+On 8 March, the Chemical Brothers released the fourth single, "We've Got to Try", accompanied by a music video.

 To support the album, the duo embarked on North American tour dates in May 2019, followed by European and Australian concerts later in 2019.

 Critical reception

 On the review aggregator Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, No Geography gained an average score of 79, indicating "generally positive reviews", based on 20 reviews.
 Thomas Smith of NME said the album is "another leap forward" for the Chemical Brothers.
 Luke Pearson of Exclaim! expressed a lack of enthusiasm for the album's second half, yet ultimately left a positive review, stating "even b-tier work from the Chemical Brothers is worthy of interest".
 Pitchfork stated the album blended "psychedelic sensory overload with riotous club bangers" and said "the shape-shifting electronic duo’s ninth album is their most entertaining in years."